sugityan/deep-learning-from-scratch-4-animation/README.md

 # deep-learning-from-scratch-4-animation
 Made for showing animation which explain how the figure in the book moves.

-I read the book, "ゼロから作るDeep Learning④ 強化学習編".
+I read the book, "ゼロから作るDeep Learning④ 強化学習編".<br>
-I made for showing animation which explain how the figure in the book moves.
+I made for showing animation which explain how the figure in the book moves.<br>
 The book is made by O'Reilly-japan
 Reference:
 <a href = "https://www.amazon.co.jp/dp/4873119758"> Book</a>